EuroPython/website/data/pages-content/pyladies-workshop.md

+ ---
+ title: Pyladies Snake workshop
+ subtitle:
+   This year we're hosting a beginner's programming workshop with the aim of empowering more under-represented groups in the Python open-source community.
+This free workshop offers a welcoming environment for those with no prior coding experience.
+ social_card: ep2023-social-card-banner-snake-workshop.png
+ ---

 # Beginners' Day - PyLadies Snake Workshop
 ## About PyLadies
 PyLadies is an international mentorship group with focus on helping more women become active participants and leaders in the Python open-source community.